 - Gallagher Chapman is offering a seminar on What Nonprofits Can Expect in 2018, occurring February 13 at The University of San Diego.
 Learn More>

 - Nonprofit Management Solutions is offering organizational and leadership development courses and workshops, related to nonprofit and project management throughout the year.
 Learn More>

 Funding Opportunities at The Foundation

-- The San Diego Foundation Opening the Outdoors Program is inviting proposals from nonprofit organizations working to protect and connect outdoor spaces and improve outdoor access, especially for our most park-poor and underserved communities.
-Grants will be in the range of $25,000 to $50,000.
-Deadline March 1
+- The San Diego Foundation is accepting Letters of Interest (LOIs) for its 2018 Opening the Outdoors grant cycle.
+The Foundation is inviting LOIs from nonprofit organizations working to protect and connect outdoor spaces and improve outdoor access, especially for our most park-poor and underserved communities.
+Nonprofits may apply for $25,000 to $75,000.
+Deadline: March 9

 Other Funding Opportunities